jredfox/evilnotchlib/README.md

-remove methods,add methods, add fields, remove fields PickBlockEvent(allows you to override what the block returns via middle click) PickEntityEvent(allows you to override what the entity returns via middle click)
+remove methods,add methods, add fields, remove fields PickBlockEvent(allows you to override what the block returns via middle click) PickEntityEvent(allows you to override what the entity returns via middle click) FakeWorld allows you to instatiate entities before a main world is even loaded you will have to exception handle for broken entities

 Future:
 Font Renderer